oracle/coherence-operator/docs/user-guide.md

 To create a JAR file:

-1. Create a directory for the files.
+1. Create a directory for the files:

   ```bash
   $ mkdir -p hello-example/files/lib
   $ cd hello-example
   ```

 2. Create a Java program to access the cluster.
-Save the java file as HelloExample.java in the `hello-example` directory.
+Save the java file as `HelloExample.java` in the `hello-example` directory.

   ```java
   import java.io.Serializable;